otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 >>
 >>
 > {: .solution}
-{: .challenge}
+>
+>

-Then let's look at the commands we'll be passing to Jellyfish.
+>Then let's look at the commands we'll be passing to Jellyfish.
 There are two steps to this process:
-  1. Jellyfish counts the k-mers
+>  1. Jellyfish counts the k-mers
-  2. Jellyfish computes the histogram of these counts.
+>  2. Jellyfish computes the histogram of these counts.
+>

-As you can see, there are a number of different parameters used, denoted by `-`.
+> As you can see, there are a number of different parameters used, denoted by `-`.
 A key part of bioinformatics is building familiarity with program manuals.
 These are often but not always hosted on GitHub, and provide information about program installation and usage.

-> ## Exercise
+>
+> ### **Question 2**
 >
 > If we know that Jellyfish is used to count k-mers, can you use Google to find the manual?
 >> ## Solution